5 Tips to Make Your Vocal Recording Sound Higher Quality On A Budget

 Ultimately, you are trying to make room in your mix so that things can be heard clearly.

 This means when you are increasing frequencies, do it on a wider spectrum.
-When you are cutting frequencies out, make sure you are cutting them in a thinner spectrum because you don’t want to lose the quality of the human voice.
+When you are cutting frequencies out, make sure you are cutting them in a thinner spectrum because you don’t want to lose the voice quality or natural sound of the human voice.

 Getting Started

-These are 5 great ways to get a higher quality vocal recording while not breaking the bank.
+These are 5 great ways to get a higher-quality and clean vocal recording while not breaking the bank.

 Make sure you take the time to invest in your craft because if you love it, you won’t mind putting in a little extra time to make it near perfect.

-All of these tips can be achieved with practice and don’t get discouraged if the first time you try something, it doesn’t end up sounding like a Top 40 pop artist.
+All of these tips for recording vocals can be achieved with practice, and don’t get discouraged if the first time you try something, it doesn’t end up sounding like a pro-level recording.

-Engineers dedicate their lives to making sure they can make a vocal sound great, and you can do the same.
+Engineers dedicate their lives to making sure they can make a vocal sound great, and you can do the same if you follow these simple steps for recording vocals in your home.

-If you’d like to learn more about recording and vocal mixing, check out our Certificate in Music Production or Music Production Degree Program at the Atlanta Institute of Music and Media.
+If you’d like to learn more about pro-level recording, vocal mixing, and the music production process, check out our Certificate in Music Production or Music Production Degree Program at the Atlanta Institute of Music and Media.